pdjr-signalk-plugins/mqttgw/README.md

-root               | Optional string prefix to apply to all published topic names. | 'fromsignalk/' paths              | Optional list of objects each of which defines a Signal K path and how it should be published to the MQTT server. | [] retaindefault      | Optional boolean specifying the default topic retention type. | true intervaldefault    | Optional integer specifying the default minimum publication interval. | 60
+root               | Optional string prefix to apply to all published topic names. | 'fromsignalk/' paths              | Optional list of objects each of which defines a Signal K path and how it should be published to the MQTT server. | [] retaindefault      | Optional boolean specifying the default topic retention type. | true intervaldefault    | Optional integer specifying the default minimum publication interval in seconds. | 5

 Each object in *publication.paths* is characterised by the following properties.